fck-language/lang/README.md

 //! **Development version**
 ```
 to the bottom of the docstring (eg [`fr.rs`](src/fr.rs)).
 Before a release, all language files must be up-to-date and not be in active development.
 At release, only language files that are up-to-date and not being actively worked on will be included.

+# Dependencies

+This crate has one dependency, [`clap`](https://crates.io/crates/clap/3.1.18).
+We use this to parse command line arguments and do errors (hopefully in several languages I haven't checked)